Description: |

 |

-AUR ID: |
+AUR Page: | repo-add_and_sign |

-Arch Forum ID: |
+Arch Forum Thread: | 145763 |

 Tags: |

-repo-add_and_sign is a Python 3 script that wraps gpg, repo-add and repo-remove to batch-sign packages and generate signed repositories.
+to batch-sign packages and generate signed repositories.
 The script will only prompt for a passphrase once and will not leave any keyring agents running.
 See the FAQ below.

-makepkg and repo-add?To use those options you either need to enter a passphrase for each file, which is very tedious, or you need to run a keyring agent in the background.
+?To use those options you either need to enter a passphrase for each file, which is very tedious, or you need to run a keyring agent in the background.
 Unless you are constantly signing things, the agent is unnecessary most of the time.
 It is also a security risk because anyone who can get access to your system would be able to use your key while the agent is running.

 Short answer: gpg --gen-key